Roundtable Discussion: TAVI at PCR London Valves 2013

 His private practice is based at the King’s Oak Hospital, the Cavell Hospital and the London Independent Hospital.

-Dr Kennon is experienced in the management of all general cardiology conditions (including palpitations, high blood pressure, high cholesterol), but his special interests are the assessment and treatment of chest…
+Dr Kennon is experienced in the management of all general cardiology conditions (including palpitations, high blood pressure, and high cholesterol), but his special interests are the assessment…

 Jonathan Byrne